Wire-Network/wire-sysio/docs/01_nodeos/03_plugins/producer_plugin/index.md

                                         instead) Tuple of [public key, WIF
                                         private key] (may specify multiple
                                         times)
-  --signature-provider arg (=EOS6MRyAjQq8ud7hVNYcfnVPJqcVpscN5So8BhtHuGYqET5GDW5CV=KEY:5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3)
+  --signature-provider arg (=SYS6MRyAjQq8ud7hVNYcfnVPJqcVpscN5So8BhtHuGYqET5GDW5CV=KEY:5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3)
                                         Key=Value pairs in the form
                                         <public-key>=<provider-spec>
                                         Where:
                                            <public-key>    is a string form of
-                                                           a valid EOS public
+                                                           a valid SYS public
                                                            key

                                            <provider-spec> is a string in the
                                                            form <provider-type>
                                                            :<data>

-                                           <provider-type> is KEY, or KEOSD
+                                           <provider-type> is KEY, or KSYSD

                                            KEY:<data>      is a string form of
-                                                           a valid EOS
+                                                           a valid SYS
                                                            private key which
                                                            maps to the provided
                                                            public key

-                                           KEOSD:<data>    is the URL where
+                                           KSYSD:<data>    is the URL where
                                                            keosd is available
                                                            and the approptiate
                                                            wallet(s) are